 You can send back EPS to the factories that produced them via a take-back program run through the EPS-International Alliance.
 The EPS-IA has a list of over twenty-five producers along with the information needed to ship it to them.
 EPS is lightweight; therefore, it should not attract expensive shipping fees.

 The proper sorting process for polystyrene includes ensuring all items are clean, free from food scraps, and empty.
 Labels, tape, and other types of plastic are contaminants that ruin the recycling process, so you must remove them.
-Also, break expanded polystyrene into smaller chunks or compress it to a condensed shape, so it takes up less shipping space.
+Also, break expanded polystyrene into smaller chunks or compress it to a condensed shape to take up less shipping space.

 Manufacturers use recycled EPS to create a product that has a similar appearance to wood.
 The material is a cheap and eco-friendly substitute for virgin trees.
 It works excellently as fence posts and park benches.
 It helps to conserve forest resources.